-© 2023 Seagate Technology LLC or its affiliates.
+Part Number: 204623000-01 Revision: A Published: June 2024 © 2024 Seagate Technology LLC or its affiliates.
 All rights reserved.
 Seagate, Seagate Technology, and the Spiral logo are registered trademarks of Seagate Technology LLC in the United States and/or other countries.
-CORVAULT and Exos are either trademarks or registered trademarks of Seagate Technology LLC or one of its affiliated companies in the United States and/or other countries.
+Exos is either a trademark or registered trademark of Seagate Technology LLC or one of its affiliated companies in the United States and/or other countries.
 All other trademarks or registered trademarks are the property of their respective owners.
 When referring to drive capacity, one gigabyte (GB) equals one billion bytes, one terabyte (TB) equals one trillion bytes, and one petabyte (PB) equals one thousand terabytes.
 Your computer's operating system may use a different standard of measurement and report a lower capacity.
 In addition, some of the listed capacity is used for formatting and other functions, and thus will not be available for data storage.
 Actual data rates may vary depending on operating environment and other factors, such as chosen interface and drive capacity.
-The export or reexport of Seagate hardware or software is regulated by the U.S. Department of Commerce, Bureau of Industry and Security (for more information, visit www.bis.doc.gov), and may be controlled for export, import and use in other countries.
+The export or re-export of Seagate hardware or software is regulated by the U.S. Department of Commerce, Bureau of Industry and Security (for more information, visit www.bis.doc.gov), and may be controlled for export, import and use in other countries.
 All coded instruction and program statements contained herein remain copyrighted works and confidential proprietary and trade secret information of Seagate Technology LLC or its affiliates.
 Any use, derivation, disassembly, reverse engineering, dissemination, reproduction, or any attempt to modify, prepare derivative works, reproduce, distribute, disclose copyrighted material of Seagate Technology LLC, for any reason, in any manner, medium, or form, in whole or in part, if not expressly authorized, is strictly prohibited.
 Seagate reserves the right to change, without notice, product offerings or specifications.